-The Emergence of Hostile Environments for the Refugee
+The Emergence of Hostile Environments for Refugees

 We are in an era of “every man for himself.”
 Defend your property with savage prowess and get scrappy to win success.
 Traditionally liberal countries are seeing the emergence of rogue parties, headed by “nationalist” leaders who promote their countries best interests, whilst also encouraging the neglect of those in dire need.
-Refugees and immigrants have become the enemy and worryingly too many citizens are falling in the trap of such dialogue.
+Refugees and immigrants have become the enemy and worryingly too many citizens are falling into the trap of such dialogue.

 France, UK, Italy, United States they’ve all seen these nationalist brutes slowly clawing up the political hierarchy.